s-yadav/react-number-format/.github/PULL_REQUEST_TEMPLATE.md

 ## Describe the issue/change

-## Describe specs for failing cases if this is an issue (If application)
+## Describe specs for failing cases if this is an issue (If applicable)

 ## Describe the changes proposed/implemented in this PR